siberianfox/tinygwiki/Programming-TinyG-with-the-Atmel-AVRISP-Mkii-Programmer.md

 ### AVRDUDE with AVRISP2

 ## Fuses
-Select the Fuses from the programmer dialog.
+Select the Fuses from the programmer dialog and hit PROGRAM when you are done.
 You want the following settings.
-Studi 6 values are in [brackets] if different from Studio 4
+Studio 6 values are in [brackets] if different from Studio 4

 	Fuse | Value | Notes
 	-----|-------|------